GTPB/ADER19F/pages/tutorial-seurat-mca.md

 - [t-distributed stochastic neighbor embedding (Wikipedia)](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding)
 - [How to Use t-SNE Effectively](https://distill.pub/2016/misread-tsne/)

-For scRNA-seq datasets, a <code style="background-color:#eaeaea; padding:2px 3px 3px;white-space:pre-wrap">perplexity</code> value in the range of 20 to 50 usually produces good results.
+For scRNA-seq datasets, a `perplexity` value in the range of 20 to 50 usually produces good results.

 ```r